chemodun/X4-GateManager/README.md

 - Right-click on the Jump Gate or Accelerator you want to connect to
 - Select `Connect [Sector] to [Sector]` option from the context menu
 - Appropriate connection will be created between the two objects
+- If not enough money to connect the objects, the option will be disabled.

 #### Inactive object (not currently connected)